ho-tonym/pokedex/README.md

 I will guide you on how to use the applicaiton:

 ## Home
-On loadup, we query for API for 20 pokemon.
+On loadup, we query for API (pokeapi.co) for 20 pokemon.
 You can scroll down to load 20 more.
 In search located in the navbar, you can find a specific pokemon that you want more information on.
 Click on that pokemon to make a request to the API for more information.
 There is a bot navbar that contains the information of the pokemon you clicked on.
 If you click on it, it expands to show more information on the type weaknesses/strengths.

 ## My Pokemon
 There are 3 tabs here: